apacheignite/documentation/deployment/kubernetes-deployment.md

   ]
 }
 [/block]
-and deploy it right after that in Kubernetes using a command below:
+and deploy it in Kubernetes using the command below:
 [block:code]
 {
   "codes": [